Page Loading ...

 CRUISE PACKAGE INCLUDES:

-- OPTIONAL Air and Transfers available UPON REQUEST.
+checkbox.gif OPTIONAL Air and Transfers available UPON REQUEST. (we meet you at the airport & take you to the Ship)

 GENERAL CRUISE INFORMATION:

-- Cabin Stewart & Dining Staff Gratuities of $74 not included with price and payable directly on board the ship.
+- Cabin Stewart & Dining Staff Gratuities of approximately $74 not included with price & payable on board the ship.

 - All Drinks are additional except for coffee, tea, lemonade, Ice Tea and water.